- If you’re looking for things to do during your flight attendant layover in New York City, there are plenty of options available.

 - Be sure to plan ahead and book tickets in advance for attractions that require them.
 And don’t forget to wear comfortable shoes – you’ll be doing a lot of walking!

 If you have a hotel layover in New York, there are plenty of things to do to make the most of your time.
 This guide will take you through some of the best activities for a 24-hour period in the city that never sleeps.
-Cabin crews enjoy travelling to New York for a variety of reasons.
+Cabin crews enjoy traveling to New York for a variety of reasons.
 From iconic tourist destinations to hidden gems off the beaten path, there is something for everyone in this eclectic city.
 So strap on your walking shoes and let’s get started!

 Also Read: 13 Tips on How To Become a Flight Attendant